-Red Shaydez is a multi-faceted Hip Hop recording artist born in Boston, MA who comes from a northern, southern and West-Indian background, spending every summer in Macon, Georgia as a child and even living there for a small stint.
+Red Shaydez is a multi-faceted Hip Hop recording artist born in Boston, MA who comes from a northern, southern and West-Indian background.
+She spent every summer in Macon, Georgia as a child and even lived there for a short while.
 Red was able to intertwine various cultures into her music style.
 Beginning her music career professionally as an artist and online radio personality on BlogTalk Radio (Red Shaydez At The Hour), she was able to learn a lot about the music industry.
 She was recently featured on the "New Artist" segment on DJ Lord Sear's Show on Sirius XM's Shade45 discussing her new release "Little Sabrina" that has a powerful message for all the young girls in the world.
 This visual has recently gone viral on various outlets.

 Red Shaydez's manager, OZ Abraham, happened to be stopping by a local smoke shop Seymore Green when he heard "Serena Williams" by Red Shaydez being played in the store.
 They came into contact and the rest was history.
 Since then, "Serena Williams" has been receiving a lot of press and recognition.
 This record has been featured in an indie film "NYGTV: The Movie" and spun on various radio stations.
 This single even garnered her more attention from a local filmmaker from Emerson who decided to film a documentary "She Got Bars" about her craft as well as her journey thus far.
 In such a short time, Red Shaydez has also been featured on many notable sites such as Thisis50.com, HipHopWeekly.com, and SOHH.com.

 You can follow Red Shaydez @Redshaydez1 on ALL social media and you can stream her music on Spotify, iTunes, and on her own Pandora radio station here.